Olivier-HA/Zabbix-workshop/README.md

 -- Server + Frontend + Agent
 -- Platform up.

-- Failover, restoration and back to normal
+Test doing failover in case of crash :

 -- Stop one node and check the failover.
 -- Restore the node.
 -- Go back to first node.

-- Desync a node for specific purposes.
+Desync a node for specific purposes:
 -- Why ?
 -- How ?
 -- Carefull to having no more synced nodes.